Steven-Ang/Linux-Server-Configuration/README.md

 For security purpose, the server will only allow three connections - HTTP/80, SSH/2200, and NTP/123.

 1. Block all the incoming connection - `sudo ufw default deny incoming`
-2. Allow outgoing connection - `sudo ufw default allow outcoming`
+2. Allow outgoing connection - `sudo ufw default allow outgoing`
 3. Allow incoming connection for SSH on port 2200 - `sudo ufw allow 2200/tcp`
 4. Allow incoming connection for HTTP on port 80 - `sudo ufw allow wwww`
 5. Allow incoming connection for NTP on port 123 - `sudo ufw allow ntp`